Can I Fundraise for an Individual?

 • A disadvantaged individual

-For those in other states we recommend that you get in touch with your local Lions or Rotary club and ask if they would assist by conducting the raffle in their name and gifting the proceeds to the individual.
+For those in other states we recommend that you get in touch with your local Lions or Rotary club whose constitution may allow them to fundraise for individuals in need, and ask if they would assist by conducting the raffle in their name and gifting the proceeds to the individual.

 Other Ways to Fundraise